invictatouch/invictatouch.github.io/content/posts/2025-european-seniors/index.md

 [European Senior Touch Cup](https://www.zeeon.co.uk/gamehubplus/european-seniors-cup) in Scotland next week.
 <!--more-->
-Suzanne Wilson will feature in the England Women's over-45s team in the three-day tournament at the University of Stirling, with Dan Dyer in the men's 45s, Adrian Riggs in the men's 50s, and Eddie French, Spencer Nye and Martin Reynard playing for the men's over-55s.
+Suzanne Wilson will feature for England in the women's 40s/45s division in the three-day tournament at the University of Stirling, with Dan Dyer in the men's 45s, Adrian Riggs in the men's 50s, and Eddie French, Spencer Nye and Martin Reynard playing for the men's over-55s.

 This tournament and the equivalent open divisions event in Italy later in the month are the first competitions in a new four-year cycle for international touch following last year's World Cup.
 They